Deep learning via message passing algorithms based on belief propagation: Abstract

 \section{Abstract}

 Message-passing algorithms based on the Belief Propagation (BP) equations constitute a well-known distributed computational scheme.
-It is exact on tree-like graphical models and has also proven to be effective in many problems defined on graphs with loops (from inference to optimization, from signal processing to clustering).
-The BP-based scheme is fundamentally different from stochastic gradient descent (SGD), on which the current success of deep networks is based.
-In this paper, we present and adapt to mini-batch training on GPUs a family of BP-based message-passing algorithms with a reinforcement field that biases distributions towards locally entropic solutions.
-These algorithms are capable of training multi-layer neural networks with discrete weights and activations with performance comparable to SGD-inspired heuristics (BinaryNet) and are naturally well-adapted to continual learning.
-Furthermore, using these algorithms to estimate the marginals of the weights allows us to make approximate Bayesian predictions that have higher accuracy than point-wise solutions.
+They yield exact marginals on tree-like graphical models and have also proven to be effective in many problems defined on loopy graphs, from inference to optimization, from signal processing to clustering.
+The BP-based schemes are fundamentally different from stochastic gradient descent (SGD), on which the current success of deep networks is based.
+In this paper, we present and adapt to mini-batch training on GPUs a family of BP-based message-passing algorithms with a reinforcement term that biases distributions towards locally entropic solutions.
+These algorithms are capable of training multi-layer neural networks with performance comparable to SGD heuristics in a diverse set of experiments on natural datasets including multi-class image classification and continual learning, while being capable of yielding improved performances on sparse networks.
+Furthermore, they allow to make approximate Bayesian predictions that have higher accuracy than point-wise ones.